apache/doris/docs/documentation/en/sql-reference/sql-statements/Data Definition/Colocate Join_EN.md

 A: ALTER TABLE example_db.my_table set ("colocate_with"="target_table");

-Q: 229144; colcoate join?
+Q: How to disable colcoate join?

-A: set disable_colocate_join = true; 就可以禁用Colocate Join，查询时就会使用Shuffle Join 和Broadcast Join
+A: set disable_colocate_join = true;  will use Shuffle Join and Broadcast Join instead

 ## keyword